-Exams are performed by your dentist to evaluate your oral health, diagnose any disease and conditions, and formulate a treatment plan to address all conditions, concerns, and desires.
+Exams are performed by your dentist to evaluate your oral health, diagnose any disease and conditions, and create a treatment plan to address your needs.
 A comprehensive dental exam is performed at your initial dental visit.
 To maintain your oral health, your dentist will also perform check-up (recall) exams at regular intervals.
 Exams include the following:

 - X-rays: Examination of x-rays is essential for the detection of cavities (decay), bone loss, abscesses, tumors, and other conditions.
 X-rays also help determine tooth and root positions.
 To learn more, please go to our Digital X-rays page.